slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more.

-“Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.” -- Patanjali
+> *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

 4. Surround Yourself with People Who are Smarter than You One of the first steps to becoming a more successful in all areas of your life is to surround yourself with people who are better than you in every area of life.